Read President Trump's Remarks Condemning White Supremacists

 Read his complete remarks.

-About trade policy and major tax cuts and reform.
 We are renegotiating trade deals and making them good for the American worker and it’s about time.
 Our economy is now strong.
 The stock market continues to hit record highs.
 Unemployment is at a 16-year low and businesses are more optimistic than ever before.
 Companies are moving back to the United States and bringing many thousands of jobs with them.
 We have already created over 1 million jobs since I took office.
 We will be discussing economic issues in greater detail later this afternoon, but based on the events that took place in Charlottesville over the weekend, I would like to provide the nation with an update on the ongoing federal response to the horrific attack and violence that was witnessed by everyone.

 I just met with FBI Director Christopher Wray and Attorney General Jeff Sessions.
 The Department of Justice has opened a civil rights investigation into the deadly car attack that killed one innocent American and wounded 20 others.
 To anyone who acted criminally in this weekend’s racist violence, you will be held fully accountable.
 Justice will be delivered.
 As I said on Saturday, we condemn in the strongest possible terms this egregious display of hatred, bigotry and violence.
 It has no place in America.
 And as I have said many times before, no matter the color of our skin, we all live under the same laws, we all salute the same great flag and we are all made by the same almighty God.